Skip to main content

 FTL or "full truckload" is the traditional method of shipping.
 This is when one company uses a full truckload to send their shipments from one location to another.
 With an FTL model, one shipper or retailer "rents" the entire truck to fill with their own goods.
 They then move that freight from one warehouse to the final destination.

 FTL is simple to organize.
 One shipper sends one load from one warehouse to one destination.
 However, despite the simplicity, FTL can be highly inefficient.
-It generally wastes a lot of distance and gas on un-optimized routes.
+Without proper route optimization, it generally wastes a lot of distance and gas.

 The price of FTL is also skyrocketing exponentially with the capacity crisis.
-A high demand and low supply of trucks mean that taking up space of an entire truckload is a privileged few can afford.
-A retailer would have to fill their truck to the brim with goods in order to optimize the cost for an FTL shipment now.
+A high demand and low supply of trucks mean that taking up space of an entire truckload is a privilege few can afford.
+You would have to fill your truck to the brim with goods in order to optimize the cost for an FTL shipment now.

 Why is FTL ineffective for this new and growing capacity crisis?